A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

-When the periodicity of a finite MoA is altered, by introducing a change in one or more material properties (defect), i.e., $m_\mathrm{r}=m_\mathrm{d}/m$, $k_\mathrm{r}=k_\mathrm{d}/k$, or $k_\mathrm{gd,r}=k_\mathrm{gd}/k$ at a specified location within the MoA, the eigenfrequency (or multiple eigenfrequencies, see Sec. \ref{sec:App_MultiBGRes}) associated with the lower (upper) edge of the PB migrates to the lower (upper) BG, creating a BG resonance at $\Omega_1=\Omega_\mathrm{d}<\sqrt{k_\mathrm{g,r}}$ ($\Omega_\mathrm{N}=\Omega_\mathrm{d}>\sqrt{4+k_\mathrm{g,r}}$).
-Note that a BG resonance can exist even in an ungrounded mass-spring chain\cite{HasanJEL2024,BastawrousJASA2022,MachadoAIAASci2024} however, a grounded chain ($k_\mathrm{g,r}\neq0$) provides an opportunity to engineer a BG resonance in the lower BG, $\Omega_\mathrm{d}\in[0,\sqrt{k_\mathrm{g,r}})$, that manifests as the first eigenmode of the altered MoA.
-The existence of a BG resonance as the principal, low-frequency eigenmode may be beneficial in ensuring their effective participation in the system dynamics, facilitating DMoA-based AMMs for practical applications that can involve complex operational requirements, e.g., response to low-frequency broadband external forces\cite{MachadoAIAASci2024}, amplitude-phase requirements\cite{HusseinPRSA2015}.
-We refer to the altered MoA as a defect-embedded grounded monoatomic chain (DMoA) and the resultant BG resonance as a defect mode for brevity.
+When the periodicity of a finite MoA PnCs is altered by introducing a change in one or more material properties (defect), i.e., $m_\mathrm{r}=m_\mathrm{d}/m$, $k_\mathrm{r}=k_\mathrm{d}/k$, or $k_\mathrm{gd,r}=k_\mathrm{gd}/k$ at a specified location within the MoA PnC, the eigenfrequency (or multiple eigenfrequencies, see Sec. \ref{sec:App_MultiBGRes}) associated with the lower (upper) edge of the PB migrates to the lower (upper) BG, creating a BG resonance at $\Omega_1=\Omega_\mathrm{d}<\sqrt{k_\mathrm{g,r}}$ ($\Omega_\mathrm{N}=\Omega_\mathrm{d}>\sqrt{4+k_\mathrm{g,r}}$).
+Note that a BG resonance can exist even in an ungrounded mass-spring PnCs\cite{HasanJEL2024,BastawrousJASA2022,MachadoAIAASci2024} however, a grounded PnC ($k_\mathrm{g,r}\neq0$) provides an opportunity to engineer a BG resonance in the lower BG, $\Omega_\mathrm{d}\in[0,\sqrt{k_\mathrm{g,r}})$, that manifests as the first eigenmode of the altered MoA PnC.
+The existence of a BG resonance as the principal, low-frequency eigenmode may be beneficial in ensuring their effective participation in the system dynamics, facilitating defect-based PnCs for practical applications that can involve complex operational requirements, e.g., response to low-frequency broadband external forces\cite{MachadoAIAASci2024}, amplitude-phase requirements\cite{HusseinPRSA2015}.
+We refer to the altered MoA PnC as a defect-embedded grounded monoatomic phononic crystal (DMoA PnC) and the resultant BG resonance as a defect mode for brevity.